Skip to main content

 What is a sample size?

 For example, if a researcher wants to know the average height of adult males in the United States, the population would be all adult males in the US.
-The researcher would collect a sample of adult males, measure their height, and use this information to estimate the average size of all adult males in the US.
+The researcher would collect a sample of adult males, measure their height, and use this information to estimate the average height of all adult males in the US.

 Understanding sample size